Enforcement

 Images Registries

-Bill, the cluster admin, can set a strict policy on the applications running into Alice’s tenant: he’d like to allow running just images hosted on a list of specific container registries.
+Bill, the cluster admin, can set a strict policy on the applications running into Alice’s Tenant: he’d like to allow running just images hosted on a list of specific container registries.

 The spec.containerRegistries addresses this task and can provide a combination with hard enforcement using a list of allowed values.